Skip to main content

 If you don't have a data warehouse handy — or just want to try Mitzu against a sample dataset — you can upload a CSV directly from the connection settings page.
 Mitzu ingests the file into a managed warehouse and treats it like any other event source.

-3. Drag and drop a .csv file (or click to browse).
-Mitzu auto-detects comma, semicolon, and tab delimiters and will treat the first row as a header when one can be inferred.
+Drag and drop a .csv file (or click to browse).
+Mitzu auto-detects comma, semicolon, and tab delimiters and treats the first row as a header when one can be inferred.

 Limits